pact-foundation/pact-python/CONTRIBUTING.md

 `git cz` to commit and `commitizen` will guide you.

-There is a pypi package that does similar [commitizen]: https://pypi.org/project/commitizen/.
+There is a pypi package that does similar [commitizen](https://pypi.org/project/commitizen/).
 This would make a great feature to add!

 ## Running the tests